 Fleet leasing with management services are available from a variety of companies offering numerous lease structures/lengths.
 These leases may or may not also include things like maintenance, fuel, and other services.
 Leasing can also include the opportunity to take advantage of additional savings on EVs available through monetizing tax credits and passing those savings onto the lessee.
-Leasing options will be available through Sourcewell via ARI, Merchants, Enterprise, and D&M Leasing.
+Leasing options will be available through Sourcewell via Enterprise and D&M Leasing.

 Fleets can finance fleet vehicles more like they would a personal vehicle.
 This would constitute a leasing option that would provide vehicles without the additional fleet management services.
 Leasing can also include the opportunity to take advantage of additional savings on EVs available through monetizing tax credits and passing those savings onto the lessee.
 Financing options are available through Sourcewell via National Cooperative Leasing.